processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 Full path to a file containing one or more CA certificates in PEM format.
-All client certificates should be signed by one of these root CA certificates and should contain the corresponding JID(s) in subjectAltName field.
+All client certificates should be signed by one of these root CA certificates and should contain the corresponding JID(s) in *subjectAltName* field.
 There is no default value.

+You can use [host\_config](/admin/configuration/toplevel/#host-config) to specify this option per-vhost.

+To set a specific file per listener, use the listener’s [cafile](/admin/configuration/listen-options/#cafile) option.
+Please notice that *c2s\_cafile* overrides the listener’s *cafile* option.

 ## c2s\_ciphers